-ProSoft Technology Click to be directed to ProSoft Technology's Web site.
+Parameter Description ProSoft Technology Click to be directed to ProSoft Technology's Website.
 ODVA Organization Click to be directed to the ODVA website.

-The following information is shown on the Home Page of the gateway Web page:
+The following information is shown on the Home Page of the gateway Webpage:

-The Project Name you set in the ProSoft EIP-61850 Configuration Manager.
-The gateway's MAC address.
-The gateway's IP Address.
-The product revision number, determined by the version number of the firmware currently in the gateway.
-The gateway's serial number.
-The number of hours, minutes, and seconds that the gateway has been "up" or "alive" since the last reboot or reconnection of power.
-The gateway's current time.
-You can change the gateway's time by using SNTP as described in Configuring the Gateway EtherNet/IP Adapter (page 23), or by choosing Functions / Set Date & Time on the gateway's webpage.
-ON or OFF.
+Parameter Description Device Name The Project Name you set in the ProSoft EIP-61850 Configuration Manager.
+Ethernet Address (MAC) The gateway's MAC address.
+IP Address The gateway's IP Address.
+Product Revision The product revision number, determined by the version number of the firmware currently in the gateway.
+Serial Number The gateway's serial number.
+Uptime The number of hours, minutes, and seconds that the gateway has been "up" or "alive" since the last reboot or reconnection of power.
+Current Time The gateway's current time.
+You can change the gateway's time by using SNTP as described in Configuring the Gateway EtherNet/IP Adapter (page 16), or by choosing Functions / Set Date & Time on the gateway's webpage.
+Error LED ON or OFF.
 This is the ERR LED above the power connector.
-ON or OFF.
+Config LED ON or OFF.
 This is the CFG LED above the power connector.
-OK or ON.
+Fault LED OK or ON.
 This is the FLT LED above the power connector.